Creating a Repository

 • repository names MUST be lower case, using a dash (-) as a word separator.

-• use a common relevant prefix to group several related repos together. e.g. for the fixed odds cashout quote functionality this is fcq-.
+• use a relevant prefix to group several related repos together. e.g. for the fixed odds cashout quote functionality this is fcq-.

 • for the primary repository of an application use -service suffix, e.g. fcq-service.